yashtrivedi2000/Pradaan/README.md

  It has 3 roles: 1)Donator 2)Volunteer 3) NGO

  The web app connection NGO and Donator.
-Donator can choose from thee list what to donate and can donate to perticular NGO.
+Donator can choose from thee list what to donate and can donate to particular NGO.

  ### Requirements: